Manvydas/taxi-dwh/README.md

 # Summary
 Raw data is available in single Parquet files for each year-month combination.
 Thus it was decided to upload it directly from the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and load it to BigQuery.
 Raw data has been uploaded to Google BigQuery by running `raw_data_transfer_to_bq.py` and `load_countries_to_bq.py` on a local machine.
-No transformations performed in this step, automatic schema detection was used.
+No transformations performed in this step, automatic schema detection was used, data located in EU.
 It could have been run on google cloud shell editor too or included in workflow orchestration tool like apache airflow.

 After exploring raw data it was decided to split data warehouse layer into single fact table containing all quantitative information about NYC yellow taxi trips and 5 dimensional tables containing descriptive information that can be used to filter, group, or aggregate the data.
 The foreign keys in the fact table were created to be able to connect it to the dimension tables.

 Physical data warehouse ERD:
 ![Physical data warehouse ERD](yellow-taxi-physical-erd.drawio.png)